Touchstone and Capstone Courses

 Practicing the Focused Life

 In this Capstone Course, students analyze competency growth during their seminary program through self-assessment and 360-assessment.
+Students also present an E-Portfolio of ministry projects demonstrating development in competencies chosen by the student for particular focus.
 Looking beyond seminary, students write a strategy for continued learning and ministry development.

 The Theology & Practice of Worship